CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 such as `TTBR0_EL1`.
 However, on some processors an earlier mis-prediction can cause the `MRS` instruction to transiently read the value in an EL1 register.
-In this example, a conditional branch (line 2) can be mis-predicted as “not taken” while waiting for a slow load (line 1).
+In this example, a conditional branch (line 2) can be mis-predicted as "not taken" while waiting for a slow load (line 1).
 This allows `MRS` (line 3) to transiently read the value in the `TTBR0_EL1` register.
 The subsequent memory access (line 6) can allow the restricted register’s value to become observable, for example, over